 UK Research and Innovation (UKRI) Future Leaders Fellowships

-These fellowships are for early career academics and innovators who are transitioning to / establishing independence.
+These fellowships are for early career academics and innovators who are transitioning to / establishing independence as leaders in their field.
 Senior academics and innovators are not permitted to apply.
 There are no eligibility rules based on years since PhD or whether the applicant currently holds a permanent/open-ended academic position or job role.
 While the UKRI scheme guidance does not define ‘early career’, we assume this would typically refer to researchers at grade 7 or 8 (although there may be a case for a grade 9 researcher applying, for example if they are within 6 or so years of their PhD).
 The scheme welcomes applications from both UK and international applicants and can provide a platform for institutions to recruit ‘outstanding individuals’ from abroad.
 Applications are welcome from those returning to research or innovation from a career break or following time in other roles; there are no time limits in respect of time spent outside a research or innovation environment.

 If you have a current fellowship application submitted to the ESRC or other research council, you will have to wait until this application has been processed and results communicated before applying to the Future Leaders Fellowships scheme.

 Please note – there is a limit to the number of hours that a Future Leaders Fellow can teach in years 1-2 (6 hours per week).
 If you hold a current lectureship contract, please discuss the implications of a Future Leaders Fellowship with your Head of Subject Area.

 School Selection Process